Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Introduction

 To meet these challenges, we introduce \texttt{ShOpt}\footnote{The name ShOpt is a contraction of ``shear optimization.''
 That is, we are finding the best-matching PSF by formulating optimization problems over the space of all possible shears.
 The name was inspired by the \texttt{manopt} library, a contraction of manifold optimization.
 It is an apt comparison given the manifold learning we describe in Section \ref{subsec:analytic}.}, a new PSF modeling tool that strives to retain the best of existing PSF modeling software while advancing their mathematical formulation and increasing their computational efficiency.
-Written in the high-level, functional\footnote{By functional, we mean the functional programming paradigm.
-While Julia provides support for object-oriented design patterns with \texttt{structs}, Julia code is generally written with design patterns that put the emphasis on reusable functions.} Julia language, \texttt{ShOpt} offers both accessibility and speed, positioning it as a valuable tool for the astrophysical community. \texttt{ShOpt} introduces manifold-based algorithms for enhanced efficiency in analytic profile fitting. \texttt{ShOpt} also employs two distinct techniques for pixel-basis fitting: principal component analysis (PCA) and an autoencoder, both of which feature adjustable parameters to enable generation of precise PSF models while minimizing overfitting.
+Written in the high-level Julia language using a functional programming style\footnote{By functional, we mean the functional programming paradigm.
+While Julia provides support for object-oriented design patterns with \texttt{structs}, Julia code is generally written with design patterns that put the emphasis on reusable functions.}, \texttt{ShOpt} offers both accessibility and speed, positioning it as a valuable tool for the astrophysical community. \texttt{ShOpt} introduces manifold-based algorithms for enhanced efficiency in analytic profile fitting. \texttt{ShOpt} also employs three distinct techniques for pixel-basis fitting: principal component analysis (PCA), an autoencoder, and kernel smoothing.

 Along with \texttt{ShOpt}, we introduce a suite of non-parametric PSF fit statistics appropriate for space-based imaging, namely reduced $\chi^2$, mean relative error, and mean absolute error.
 Our proposed PSF characterization statistics are inspired by strong gravitational lensing analyses and move beyond the conventional metrics based on elliptical Gaussians.
 In this study, we evaluate the performance of \texttt{ShOpt}, PSFEx, and PIFF using data from the COSMOS-Web survey \citep{casey2023cosmosweb}, using our proposed PSF fit statistics to gauge their relative performance.
 In addition, we time the PSF fitters to measure the computational efficiency of each tool.